Is your facility up to date with new Annex 1 Contamination Control Strategy (CCS) guidance?

 Building a Proactive Process

-A major downfall of previous CCS was that they were not proactive.
+A major downfall of previous CCSs was that they were not proactive.
 Many facilities continue to identify the source of contamination after it has already occurred and then begin treating it.
 However, this fails to prevent it from occurring.
 New Annex 1 guidance encourages facilities to be proactive and determine potential areas that are at higher risk for contamination to allow for continuous monitoring and prevention strategies while taking into account the key components listed above.
 If contamination is found, facilities should alter their CCS to prevent further infractions and combat the spread of microorganisms.

 Validating Your Sterilization Processes